2018 EPIC-Network Conference - University of Wisconsin-Madison

 Ideally, attendees come with a team of representatives from their community.
 For new attendees, it is ideal to bring two university representatives along with one possible community partner looking to pilot in future years.
 For returning university attendees, participation of your next year's community partner is a great way to get them fully up to speed about the breadth and depth of the partnership model.
 You will also be encouraged to actively work on setting up the partnership during the conference.
 If you have questions about who to bring, please ask us at email@example.com.

-For observers interested in how EPIC helps translate knowledge and policy to practice while developing the next generation workforce this conference is an excellent opportunity to learn the details of the EPIC model.
-Come join us and learn from those who successfully adopted and adapted the EPIC Framework for their own contexts and issues.
+For observers interested in how EPIC helps translate knowledge and policy to practice while developing the next generation workforce this conference is an excellent opportunity to learn the details of the EPIC Model.
+Come join us and learn from those who successfully adopted and adapted the six elements of the EPIC Model for their own contexts and issues.